 The term “scorched earth” started as a military term.
 During times of war, troops would destroy valuable goods – crops, buildings, routes in and out of towns – in order to make them unusable by enemy troops.

 The downside to the scorched tactic is that the items and infrastructure that were destroyed could also no longer be used by the troops who destroyed them.
-Ultimately, it was deemed a tactical move that would succeed in the end.

 Issues with the Scorched Earth Policy

 When a company deliberately takes action to make itself less attractive, the goal is to prevent a takeover attempt.
 In the event that the policy works, the targeted company achieves its desired result, escaping the takeover.
 There are two major problems that may arise from implementing the scorched earth policy:

 - The acquirer may still see underlying value in the targeted company and follow through with the takeover anyway, assuming it can restore the target company to its former value once it’s in a position of ownership.

 - The scorched earth tactics may result in the target company severely damaging itself and reducing its earning potential.
 Many companies targeted for a hostile takeover that implement the scorched earth tactic may successfully prevent the takeover attempt but find they aren’t able to recover from their self-inflicted damage.
 Some may eventually be forced into bankruptcy and liquidation.
 Consider, for example, a software company that, as part of its scorched earth takeover defense, sold all the rights to market some of its key proprietary software to a competitor.

 The scorched earth policy is, at its core, a final, desperate effort by a company to stop a hostile takeover.
 Other anti-takeover strategies are often better options because they don’t sabotage the value and earning potential of the targeted company.